 Vacuum Tables: What To Know

-Over the past half century, industrial engineers have used vacuum technology to hold down various materials effectively and reliably, allowing them to be printed, cut, machined, measured, coated, and adhered without the use of clamps or vacuum chucks.
+Over the past half century, industrial engineers have used vacuum technology to hold down various materials effectively and reliably, allowing them to be printed, cut, machined, measured, coated, and adhered without the use of clamps or fixtures.

 There are several advantages to vacuum workholding: